Gonexa University

 Add the filter to the child object

-• Go back to the child object you want to filter
+• Go back to the child object you want to sort

 Sorting check